 Participate in rehearsals regularly (in accordance with the attendance policy for your ensemble).
 The challenging music and intensity of work in our ensemble rehearsals means that each minute of rehearsal time is valuable and important.
-A missed rehearsal is the equivalent of missing a school class for the entire week!
-We follow the professional rehearsal standard with members expected to remain in place during rehearsals until dismissal at the break and at rehearsal end.
+Due to shorter rehearsals and smaller ensembles this year, an absence more acutely impacts rehearsal.